adrianocastro189/stormwind-library/documentation/docs/resources/models/inventory.md

 trigger a full inventory update and that should be reviewed in the future, because sometimes this event may be triggered multiple times in a short period of time, so it's important to polish this feature to avoid performance issues.

+## The outdated flag

+A flag called `outdated` was introduced in the library version 1.8.0 to set a state in the inventory instance that indicates that the items list is outdated.

+This flag works similarly to the one in the [Container](container#the-outdated-flag) model.
+And the reason both classes have this "redundant" flag is that Inventory and Container must be able to exist independently.

+Thanks to this flag, the methods that manipulate the inventory items will scan all the containers and update the items list only when needed.

+As said before, when the `library.playerInventory` instance is active, it will watch the `BAG_UPDATE` event, but now instead of updating the items in each container like it used to work when it was introduced in previous versions, it will only update the outdated flag in the inventory instance.
+Once any method is called in the inventory that requires the items list, then items will be scanned and updated.